commaai/panda/README.md

     * compiling the code and flashing it through USB.
     * receiving, sending, and forwarding CAN messages on all buses, over USB.

-The above tests are futher enforced by:
+The above tests are themselves tested by:
-* a [mutation test](tests/misra/test_mutation.py) for the MISRA coverage
+* a [mutation test](tests/misra/test_mutation.py) on the MISRA coverage
-* a [check](tests/safety/test_coverage.sh) for 100% line coverage on the safety unit tests
+* 100% line coverage enforced on the safety unit tests

 In addition, we run the [ruff linter](https://github.com/astral-sh/ruff) and [mypy](https://mypy-lang.org/) on panda's Python library.